centreborelli/mf2f/README.md

 In addition, the PSNR and SSIM values are stored in file respectively called PSNR.txt and SSIM.txt for the evaluation with the natural stack and PSNR_training.txt, SSIM_training.txt for the evaluation with the training stack.
 The offline results subfolders also contain files PSNR_tot.txt and SSIM_tot.txt which are the PSNR and SSIM value evaluated on the natural stack for every loss computations for the whole offline fine-tuning.

-Moreover, in the file `final_mf2f.pth`, the networks weight and the optimizer parameters are also saved for each method in the corresponding folder.
+Moreover, in the file `final_mf2f.pth`, the network weights and the optimizer parameters are also saved for each method in the corresponding folder.